Working from home was a dream of mine for a very long time. I’ve always been an independent person and feeling “free” is important to me.

 All this changed as soon as I became a VA.

 I started my Virtual Assistant journey in December 2014 and quit my day job 3 months after receiving my first paying client in January.
 I got my first client, then another, then another…all without advertising!
 I had to start turning down new clients in no time because I didn’t have the time to take care of them.

 And I finally had enough consistent income to feel comfortable quitting my job.

 This is why I love helping 9 to 5’ers start their own Virtual Assistant businesses.
-Becoming a Virtual Assistant has helped me fulfill my dream of becoming self-employed.
-Working with amazing people, making more money than I did at my job, and spending my days as I want is just icing on the cake!
+Becoming a Virtual Assistant helped me to finally fulfill my dream of working from home.
+I also work with amazing people, make more money than I did at my job, and have flexibility in my schedule for what matters.